llesoil/input_sensitivity/README.md

 ## Organization

-Measurements and details about the performances can be consulted in the **data** folder.
+Measurements and details about data can be consulted in the **data** folder.

 Source code can be found in the **src** directory.